Contents

 - They have finished their homework.

-Structures of the Present Perfect Tense
+We make the Present Perfect Tense using:

 Structure: Subject + has/have + past participle + object